Bagyr

-Bagyr is a village near Ashgabat—capital of Turkmenistan—and an archeological site.
+Bagyr is a former village that has been annexed by the city of Ashgabat, the capital of Turkmenistan.
+It is presently a neighborhood of the capital city.
+Bagyr features archeological sites.

 Sites

 Kulmergen Kala

 A fortress constructed in the 19th century, the walls are all that remains.

 Shikhalov Mausoleum

 An octagonal domed structure (also called Shikh Alou Mausoleum), this is believed to house the tomb of Nasipuri Sufi ascetic Abū ʿAlī al-Daqqāq (d.
 1015).